 Selection of the right set of data

 As they say – Garbage in will produce Garbage out, which is very well suited for the range of data set for machine learning.
-The quality, amount, preparation, and selection of data are critical to the success of a machine learning solution.
+The quality, amount, preparation, and selection of data are critical to the success of a machine deep learning solution.
 Data selection may be impacted by Bias.
 It is important to avoid selection bias and select the data which is entirely representative of the cases.

 Historical data is very messy and often consists of missing values, valueless values, outliers and so on.
 Parsing, cleaning and preprocessing of such data can be a tedious job.
 Feature properties and value ranges have to studies and techniques like feature scaling need to be applied to prevent certain features from dominating the entire model.